ABOUT THE EVENT

 The event “WindWorks.
 Moving Energy” is the third edition of the wind energy conference that brings together experienced international energy experts, stakeholders and policy makers to shape the future of wind energy in the Baltic states.

 Wind energy is a fast-growing energy technology, but to deliver on its vast potential, we need substantial investments, facilitating policies and regulations.
 Climate neutral technologies and cooperation are key to building a clean, secure and sustainable economy.
-Countries like Denmark have set an example inspiring others by harnessing wind energy as a cheap and renewable source of energy.
+Countries like Denmark and the Netherlands have set an example inspiring others by harnessing wind energy as a cheap and renewable source of energy.

-This year the conference is organised by the Latvian Wind Energy Association, Estonian Wind Power Association, Danish Embassy in Latvia and in partnership with Latvian Investment and Development Agency and the Embassy of the Netherlands in Latvia.
+This year the conference is organised by the Latvian Wind Energy Association, Estonian Wind Power Association, Danish Embassy in Latvia and in partnership with Latvian Investment and Development Agency, the Embassy of the Netherlands in Latvia and BalticWind EU.

 BACKGROUND